lead generation guide

 Leads generated through sales efforts are called outbound leads i.e. when you reach out to a potential lead.
 Techniques like cold calling, direct email campaigns, targeted advertising, etc. are used to generate interest in your product or service.

 As we understand the types of leads, it is also important to understand the difference between leads, prospects, and opportunities as they are often confused with each other.
+For more on this topic, you can explore various ways to acquire clients via cold outreach.

 Leads vs Prospects vs Opportunities